Mihir-Panjikar/Legal_Document_Simplication_System/README.md

 # Legal Document Simplification System

+**Simplify legal documents with AI.
+Translate to Hindi/Marathi.**

+---

 A Streamlit-based application that uses **Groq Cloud API** to simplify complex legal documents into easy-to-understand language.
 The system supports translation to multiple Indian languages and document export in various formats.

 ## ✨ Features